TacoOblivion/pwvnrg/README.md

 ### What JS?
 None yet.
 I've been actively trying to avoid using JS.
 I want to do as much as I can in pure CSS.

+### For programmers / extension makers
+I've added a files.json file that has the themes listed using Asterelle's descriptions of my style sheets.